restarone/comfortable-mexican-sofa-docs/Overview.md

-Content creation in ComfortableMexicanSofa happens in 3 stages:
+There are three stages of development when creating content in ComfortableMexicanSofa.

 ### Layout Creation
-Layout defines the structure of the page.
+A Layout defines the structure of the page, allowing you to define reusable content (such as the header and footer) and placeholders for content.

 Here's a simple example of one:

     <html>
       <body>